w3slz/Radar_System_PCB/README.md

 	a.
 Use surface mount RF components to reduce weight

 	b.
-Use patch antenna for higher gain
+Use patch antenna for higher gain and reduced weight

 2)	Design the PCB layout
 3)	Assemble  and test the new design